quiringk/ev-energy-take-home/README.md

 I considered both map and list views for displaying charging stations.
 Here are the reasons I chose a map view:

 - **Visual Appeal**: Maps offer an intuitive and visually appealing way to find and locate charging stations.
 - **Dynamic Loading**: Dragging the map to different locations automatically triggers the loading of charging stations centered around the new location.
-This dynamic feature makes the app more interactive and user-centric.
+I thought this would be cool to show off for this assignment.

 ### Future Enhancements